opensearch-project/project-website/_posts/2025-05-05-date-histogram-optimizations.md

 * The filter rewrite optimization primarily applies to `match_all` queries or simple `range` queries compatible with the index tree computation; it does not support arbitrary top-level queries.
 While [segment-level `match_all`](https://github.com/opensearch-project/OpenSearch/pull/12073) has been implemented, complex query interactions might still limit filter rewrite applicability.
 * While multi-range traversal significantly reduced overhead, extremely fine-grained histograms over sparse datasets can potentially still encounter performance regressions.

-## Looking forward

-These optimizations have been contributed back to Lucene (see [this pull request](https://github.com/apache/lucene/pull/14439)) so that other search systems like Elasticsearch and Solr can benefit from these improvements.
-We are continuing to work on performance improvements to address the limitations in these areas:
-* Nested aggregations
-* Multi-field queries
-* More efficient handling of deleted documents

 ## Conclusion

 Index-based optimization for date histogram aggregations in OpenSearch significantly enhances the performance of time-series analysis and visualization.
 It is applied automatically to eligible aggregations, streamlining your workflows without added manual effort.
 As OpenSearch evolves, these improvements ensure that you can efficiently gain insights from your data, with less concern about scale.

 This journey shows how iterative improvements, deep system understanding, and community collaboration can lead to breakthrough performance gains.
 While we initially didn't expect such dramatic results, our commitment to continuous optimization paid off in ways we couldn't have imagined.

+## Looking forward

+These optimizations have been contributed upstream to Lucene (see [this pull request](https://github.com/apache/lucene/pull/14439)) so that other search systems such as Elasticsearch and Solr can also benefit from these improvements.
+Looking ahead, we’re continuing to explore and implement further performance enhancements, particularly in the following areas:
+* Nested aggregations
+* Multi-field queries
+* More efficient handling of deleted documents

+If you're interested in collaborating or discussing these topics further, feel free to reach out via GitHub or Slack—we’d love to connect.